Skip to main content

 Note that the ListBucket permission is set to the entire bucket and the GetObject permission ends with a /* suffix, so we can get files in subdirectories.

-Create a Logz.io-AWS connector
+Create a Logz.io-AWS Connector for Archive Setup

-In your Logz.io app, go to the Integration hub and select the relevant AWS resource.
+1. In your Logz.io app, go to the Integration hub and select the relevant AWS resource.

-Enter the S3 bucket name and, if needed, the Prefix where your logs are stored.
+• Enter the Prefix where your logs are stored, if applicable.

 Keep this information available so you can use it in AWS.